open-voice-interoperability/docs-archived/technical_masterplan.md

 }
 ```

+_Previously-developed and broadly-adopted standards that have shaped Automatic Speech Recognition implementations to date include Web Speech API (a JavaScript API to enable web developers to incorporate speech recognition and synthesis into their web pages.
+It enables developers to use scripting to generate text-to-speech output and to use speech recognition as an input for forms, continuous dictation and control); Speech Recognition Grammar Specification Version 1.0 (a syntax for representing grammars for use in speech recognition so that developers can specify the words and patterns of words to be listened for by a speech recognizer); Pronunciation Lexicon Specification Version 1.0 (a syntax for specifying pronunciation lexicons to be used by Automatic Speech Recognition and Speech Synthesis engines in voice browser applications); Semantic Interpretation for Speech Recognition (SISR) Version 1.0 (the process of Semantic Interpretation for Speech Recognition and the syntax and semantics of semantic interpretation tags that can be added to speech recognition grammars to compute information to return to an application on the basis of rules and tokens that were matched by the speech recognizer.
+In particular, it defines the syntax and semantics of the contents of Tags in the Speech Recognition Grammar Specification) and International Phonetic Alphabet (often used to represent the sound of words in lexicons.)_

+_Previously-developed and broadly-adopted standards that have shaped Core Natural Language Understanding implementations to date include EMMA: Extensible MultiModal Annotation markup language Version 2.0  (a set of specifications for multimodal systems providing details of an XML markup language for containing and annotating the interpretation of user input and production of system output), JSON Representation of Semantic Information (a JSON format for representing the results of semantic processing), Abstract Meaning Representation (used for semantic representation language.
+Is a culmination of prior researchers and projects and could become how semantic meaning of utterances is represented in the future); and ARPA N-Gram format (a published format to portably represent language models in N-Gram format.)_

 ### Voice Registry System

 Voice Registry System (VRS) is the new concept that is part of the open-voice standards.
 VRS is a new global entity and, therefore, part of the pre-processing identification in the NLP.
 Once the NLP identifies @vrs, it passes the information to the VRS server.